Climber.Org Driving Directions

 The trailhead for Disaster Peak (waypoint DISATH) is where the road ends just southwest of The Iceberg (a prominent rock formation).
 Note the waypoint DISJCT, where a use trail leaves the main trail and heads toward the peak.
 Many trip reports indicate people have missed this junction on the way in AND on the way out.
 Don't be fooled by animal and use trails near the summit.

 If you're using Kennedy Meadows as a trailhead, make sure you know which Kennedy Meadows.
 There are two Kennedy Meadows in the Sierra Nevada, hundreds of miles apart.
-These are the directions for the northern meadows, in the Stanislaus National Forest Emigrant Wilderness, which is often used as the trailhead for Blackhawk.
+These are the directions for the Northern Kennedy Meadows, in the Stanislaus National Forest Emigrant Wilderness, which is often used as the trailhead for Blackhawk.
 The southern Kennedy Meadows can be accessed by the Sherman Pass and Canebrake Road driving direction files.

 The ranger station for this area is in Pinecrest.
 It opens at 8:00.
 There aren't any self serve permits, but if you phone them in advance, at 209-965-3434, they have been known to leave a permit for you in their box.